chef-boneyard/chef-web-docs-2016/includes_node/includes_node_attribute_precedence.rst

 In other words: an automatic attribute takes precedence over a forced override attribute, a forced override attribute takes precedence over an override attribute, an override attribute takes precedence over a normal attribute and so on.

 .. note:: The precedence order for role and environment attributes for ``override`` attributes is reversed from ``default`` attributes.
+This allows ``override`` attributes to be applied for environments after they have been applied for roles.
+This allows a role, such as a database server or a web server, to exist in multiple environments, rather than requiring a set of roles for each environment.

 Another way to look at this is with the following image, which shows the same relationships and order as described above, but in a visual manner: